by Jafrikayiti, December 31, 2010

 Pina’s We Must Kill the Bandits is 66-minutes long.
 Its “in your face” style is both provocative and irresistible.
 Packed with video evidence, "Bandits" leads the viewer to a disturbing yet inescapable conclusion: As per Patrice Lumumba’s 1960 Congo, in 2010 Haiti, the United Nations is mobilized as a deadly tool of repression in the hands of powerful countries that are bent on robbing Haitians of their right to self-governance and democratic rule.

 We Must Kill the Bandits is available by pay-per-view for $2 at http://bit.ly/eWFDLd.
-Or you can obtain ordering information on the CHAN website here: Please be warned!
+Or you can obtain ordering information on the CHIP website here: Please be warned!
 This well-researched documentary is graphic and highly disturbing.
 The film should not be viewed in the company of small children.